moultonlab/moultonlab/content/authors/soheila/_index.md

 user_groups:
   - Researchers
 ---
 Soheila is a molecular and cell biologist working on identifying a delivery enabled PMO for cancer therapies.
-She is a professional volleyball player, referee, and soccer fan!
+She is a volleyball player, soccer player, and referee!